 Blue is the color of the sky and the sea.
 Because of this, it has strong associations to vastness and depth.
 Blue is considered to be beneficial for the mind and body.
 It slows down human metabolism and produces a calming effect.
 Blue also has strong relationships with religion, as it is also the color of purity, goodness, and faith.

 Blue is a common color seen across many different industries.
 It used to promote products and services related to cleanliness (water purification filters, cleaning liquids), air and sky (airlines, airports), and water and sea (sea voyages, mineral water).
 Blue, however, is not recommended for any food or cooking products as it suppresses appetite.

 Blue is also linked to consciousness and intellect, making it a good color to suggest precision and advancement for high-tech products.
 In addition, banks make use of the color for its ability to evoke trust.

 Purple combines the stability of blue and energy of red, and is often associated with: imagination, idealism, mystery, magic, intrigue, royalty, luxury, extravagance, creativity, nostalgia.

 Purple is a color of great historical significance.
-In ancient times, purple was a signifier of wealth and luxury.
+In ancient times, purple was a significance of wealth and luxury.
 Only members of the royal family and the elite class had access to purple dye.
 This was because it wasn’t a naturally-occuring colour; thus, it was extremely expensive and difficult to come by.